Paschal troparion: Usage

 According to the testimony of the Jerusalem tropologion (or iadgari, an ancient hymnography surviving only in a Georgian translation of the 8th century), the troparion was sung at the end of the Easter Vigil in the late ancient Jerusalem Easter liturgy.
 Based on the Typikon of the Great Church, the troparion was part of the non-monastic liturgy at the Hagia Sophia by the 10th century.

 In Finland, the Orthodox Church of Finland is a minority church.
 However, the Orthodox Easter Vigil has been broadcast on radio and television for decades, and so the troparion gradually became well-known to non-Orthodox Finns.
 In 1986, the Evangelical Lutheran Church of Finland – the largest religious denomination in the country — added the troparion to its revised official hymnal, where it is hymn number 90, used for Easter.
 It is recommended to be sung three times in succession.

 At Pope Francis' funeral, after the Litany of the Saints, the patriarchs, archbishops, and metropolitans of the Eastern Catholic Churches stood beside the coffin of Pope Francis for the Supplicatio Ecclesiae Orientalium (formerly known as the Officio Defectorum in Byzantine liturgy).
-After thrice chanting the Paschal troparion and chanting prayers, one of the patriarchs censed the coffin.
+While thrice chanting the Paschal troparion and chanting prayers, one of the patriarchs censed the coffin.
 This ritual was also performed at the funeral of Pope John Paul II.